paolosalvatori/ServiceBusExplorer/README.md

 choco upgrade ServiceBusExplorer
 ```

-The default location of the executable is C:\ProgramData\chocolatey\lib\ServiceBusExplorer\tools\ServiceBusExplorer.exe.
+The default location of the executable is `C:\ProgramData\chocolatey\lib\ServiceBusExplorer\tools\ServiceBusExplorer.exe`.

 More information on our [Chocolatey page](https://chocolatey.org/packages/ServiceBusExplorer).

 ## Using [Scoop](https://scoop.sh)

-> **__Warning_** The `scoop` package is not maintained by ServiceBusExplorer project so carefully check the package and the URLs it uses before using it.
+> **__Warning_** The `scoop` package is not maintained by the ServiceBusExplorer project so carefully check the package and the URLs it uses before using it.
 Also, the current package keeps the old version of `ServiceBusExplorer.exe.config`.
 That may cause assembly loading issues so do not use it for upgrading.

 ```
 scoop install extras/servicebusexplorer
 ```

-The default location of the executable is %USERPROFILE%\scoop\apps\servicebusexplorer\current\tools\ServiceBusExplorer.exe.
+The default location of the executable is `%USERPROFILE%\scoop\apps\servicebusexplorer\current\tools\ServiceBusExplorer.exe`.

 ## Using GitHub
 ```